ozonesecretariat/contactdb/docs/install_develop.md

   ```shell
   ./manage.py rqworker
   ```
-- Check backend is running correctly at http://localhost:8000 and login with the created credentials
+- Check backend is running correctly at http://localhost:8000 and login with credentials created with seed_db:
+  - admin@example.com / admin

 ## Updating the application